tomeshnet/prototype-cjdns-pi/README.md

 1. Flash the SD card with [Raspbian Jessie Lite](https://www.raspberrypi.org/downloads/raspbian/).

-1. Plug to SD card and TL-WN722N into the Pi.
+1. Plug the SD card and TL-WN722N into the Pi.

 1. Plug the Pi into your router, so it has connectivity to the Internet.
 SSH into the Pi with `ssh pi@raspberrypi.local`.